-The City remains cognizant of the increased use of mobile devices within our community and recognized the importance of creating a mobile friendly platform for the 2024 Budget Planning Survey in order to engage all Leduc residents most effectively.
+- 1. Text "budget" to 587-412-2994 - 2.
+Receive a link to the survey most effectively.
 As mentioned, the survey platform used in 2023 allowed for a mobile-optimized experience ensuring that those who chose to complete the survey on a smartphone or tablet could do so with ease.
 In total, 77% of surveys collected for this report completed the survey on a mobile device (compared to 71% in 2022).